Pages created and updated by

 Leave it as zero if you want ongoing pulses.

-For this analysis, LTSpice takes it to be a
+For this analysis, LTspice takes it to be a

 sine source, so if you want to simulate a cosine